Concept · article 05 of 18

 A German reader sees €1.234 and reads "one thousand two hundred thirty-four".
 An American reader sees €1.234 and reads "one point two three four" — completely different number.
 Same string, two readings. nouz picks the right one for your context.

-nouz picks the format from your currency.
-EUR, PLN, NOK, SEK, DKK, CHF all default to the European format (1.234,56).
-GBP, USD default to the British/American format (1,234.56).
-The choice is automatic — you don't need to think about it as long as your currency is right.
+nouz picks the format from your currency, automatically.
+EUR, PLN, NOK, SEK, DKK and CHF all default to the European format (1.234,56), while GBP and USD default to the British/American format (1,234.56).
+You don't need to think about decimal or thousands separators at all — as long as your currency is set correctly on your business profile, the matching format follows for every monetary value across the app.

-There's no separate format setting — if you want US-style formatting on EUR (uncommon, but it happens for Swiss accountants), set your currency to USD temporarily.
-We may add an explicit override later; for now, the currency choice is the format choice.
+There's no separate format setting today — the currency choice is the format choice.
+If you want US-style formatting on EUR (uncommon, but it happens for Swiss accountants), the workaround is to set your currency to USD temporarily.
+We may add an explicit override later.
+If you genuinely need a non-default format for your currency, email support@nouz.co and explain the situation — if multiple owners ask, we'll add it.

 If you genuinely need a non-default format for your currency, email support@nouz.co and explain the situation — if multiple owners ask for the same thing, we'll add the override.